-Machine Learning (ML) begins to outperform humans in many tasks which seemingly require intelligence.
-The hype about ML makes it even into mass media.
-ML can read lips, recognizes faces, or transform speech to text.
-But when ML has to deal with the ambiguity, variety and richness of language, when it has to understand text or extract knowledge, ML continues to need human experts.
+Machine Learning (ML) has begun to outperform humans in many tasks which seemingly require intelligence.
+The hype about ML has even made it regularly into the mass media, and it can now read lips, recognize faces, or transform speech to text.
+Yet when it comes to dealing with the ambiguity, variety and richness of language, or understanding text or extracting knowledge, ML continues to need human experts.

 Knowledge is Stored as Text

-The Web is certainly our greatest knowledge source.
-However, the Web has been designed for being consumed by humans, not by machines.
-The Web’s knowledge is mostly stored in text and spoken language, enriched with images and video.
+The web is certainly our greatest knowledge source.
+However, it has been designed for consumption by humans, not machines.
+The web’s knowledge is mostly stored in text and spoken language, enriched with images and video.
 It is not a structured relational database storing numeric data in machine processable form.

 Text is Multilingual

-The Web is also very multilingual.
-Recent statistics show that surprisingly only 27% of the Web’s content is English and only 21% in the next 5 most used languages.
+The web is also very multilingual.
+Recent statistics surprisingly show that only 27% of the web’s content is in English, and only 21% in the next 5 most used languages.
 That means more than half of its knowledge is expressed in a long tail of other languages.

 Constraints of Machine Learning